 Yes!
 Just a few small swaps can easily make this tart gluten-free!

 For the crust, swap out the all purpose flour with almond flour.
-And for the filling, swap out the flour for cornstarch!
+And for the filling, swap out the flour for 1 tablespoon of cornstarch!

 Raspberry Almond Frangipane Tart

 - 1 teaspoon lemon juice

 - Add all of the jam ingredients to a large saucepan over medium-low heat.
 Allow the jam to simmer for 20-30 minutes, stirring frequently until thickened.

 - Remove from the heat and let cool slightly while you make the crust.